It's a type of eye operation. A doctor removes the vitreous, a jelly-like fluid inside your eye, and replaces it with a saline solution.

 - Remove any scar tissue or debris in your eye

 Once the fluid is gone, your doctor will make any other repairs your eye needs.
 Then your eyes will be filled with saline.
-If the doctor uses silicone oil instead, you'll need a surgery later on to remove it.
+If the doctor uses silicone oil instead, you'll need a surgery later on to remove it and then fill it with saline.
 You might get stitches to close up the cuts in your eye, but most people don’t need them.
 Your doctor will put antibiotic ointment on your eye and cover it with a patch.

 What’s Recovery Like?

 Plan to have someone take you home after your surgery.

 The doctor will give you antibiotic drops to help prevent an infection in your eye.
 If your eye feels sore, you can take over-the-counter pain relievers.
 Your doctor will want to check your eye after the surgery.
 This follow-up might happen as soon as the day after the procedure, and you will be closely followed the next couple weeks.